enonic/enonic/xp/7.0/render-post-process.md

 ### Post Process Instructions
-Existing Post Process Instruction types:
+Currently there are 2 Post Process Instruction types:
 - _Component instruction_: expands to render a component (Part or Layout)
 - _Macro instruction_: expands to render a macro